-The Company will initially issue US\$200,000,000 in aggregate principal amount of the Additional Notes, which will be fully consolidated and form a single series with, and will rank pari passu with, the Original Notes.
-The Notes mature on March 1, 2022, unless earlier redeemed pursuant to the terms thereof and the Indenture.
+The Company will initially issue US\$300,000,000 in aggregate principal amount of the Notes, which will mature on January 22, 2023, unless earlier redeemed pursuant to the terms thereof and the Indenture.

 The Indenture allows additional Notes to be issued from time to time (the "Additional Notes"), subject to certain limitations described under "-Further Issues."
 Unless the context requires otherwise, references to the "Notes" for all purposes of the Indenture and this "Description of the Notes" include any Additional Notes that are actually issued.